 4. Kamikochi in Nagano

-Kamikochi is written as 上高地 in Kanji, which gives an insight to its literal meaning “the place where gods descended”.
-It is a popular starting point for those who are looking to tackle the Japanese Alps, as well as day trippers who just want to see Kamikochi without proceeding further.
+Kamikochi is written as 上高地 in Kanji, which gives an insight into its literal meaning “the place where gods descended”.
+It is a popular starting point for those who are looking to tackle the Japanese Alps, as well as day-trippers who just want to see Kamikochi without proceeding further.

 In Kamikochi, the peak time for Autumn Foliage is a little bit earlier, owing the its higher elevation.
 It usually peaks from mid to late October.